Azathothas/Stars/README.md

 - [nyancrimew/goop](https://github.com/nyancrimew/goop) – Yet another tool to dump a git repository from a website, focused on as-complete-as-possible dumps and handling weird edge-cases.
 - [oalders/is](https://github.com/oalders/is) – an inspector for your environment
 - [ochinchina/supervisord](https://github.com/ochinchina/supervisord) – a go-lang supervisor implementation
-- [ollama/ollama](https://github.com/ollama/ollama) – Get up and running with Llama 3.3, Phi 4, Gemma 2, and other large language models.
+- [ollama/ollama](https://github.com/ollama/ollama) – Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 2, and other large language models.
 - [omerh/awsctl](https://github.com/omerh/awsctl) – Control AWS infrastructure easily from a single command line written in Go
 - [one2nc/cloudlens](https://github.com/one2nc/cloudlens) – k9s like CLI for AWS and GCP
 - [ooni/probe-cli](https://github.com/ooni/probe-cli) – OONI Probe Engine and CLI